 For many in recovery, the holidays can be a trigger of sorts.
 Perhaps it has to do with the festive spirit and wanting a drink to celebrate, or maybe the thought of being around family makes them crave alcohol as an escape.

-Whatever the case, it’s important to be aware of the people in recovery in your life this time of year.
-While you by no means have to eliminate alcohol from the holidays, there are a few ways you can offer support to those leading a sober lifestyle.
+Whatever the cause, it’s important to be aware of the people in recovery in your life this time of year.
+While you by no means have to eliminate alcohol from your celebration, there are a few ways you can support your loved ones in sobriety during the holidays.

 1. Communicate expectations to one another.

 If you are hosting a gathering and know someone in attendance is in recovery, reach out and start a conversation.
 This shows you are being considerate of their feelings, but also that you are taking initiative to help them prepare to be around alcohol.
-Simply having a heads up can be helpful for those in recovery because it allows them to get a plan in place.
+Simply giving a heads-up can be helpful for those in recovery, because it allows them to get a plan in place.
 It also demonstrates that someone went out of their way to check in and make sure they are prepared, which can make the situation feel more welcoming as a whole.

 2. Have nonalcoholic drink options.

 Having various drink options to offer someone in recovery is huge.
 It shows that you took the time to think about their presence and makes them feel welcome.
 Sure, water is fine.
 But going above and beyond that means a lot to those in recovery.
 If you really want to have something festive to offer, take the time to look up some recipes for punch or mocktails.
 Those who are sober still enjoy indulging in fancy, nonalcoholic drinks to celebrate special occasions.
 But remember, everyone is different.
 So be sure to check with them first to make sure mocktails aren’t a trigger that would make them crave an actual drink.

 3. Avoid unnecessary conflict.